Interesting Facts About the Bhutanese Languages | Druk Asia

 BY Joni Herison

 Bhutan is a small landlocked country located in the South Asia region between China and India.
 The Kingdom is surrounded by stunning Himalayan mountains.
-Bhutan is a melting pot of diverse cultures and communities.
-Therefore, many languages are spoken within the tiny Himalayan Buddhist Kingdom.
+Because the country is a melting pot of diverse cultures and communities, many wonder what language is spoken in Bhutan.

 With its geographical location, Bhutan has over 19 languages.
 And, we can say that it is a polyglot country, wherein a Bhutanese can speak more than one language.

 Dzongkha has been the national language of Bhutan since 1971.
-It originated from Sino-Tibetan family.
-It is a native language of the largest ethnic group in Bhutan – the Ngalops which are dominant in Western Bhutan.
+It originated from the Sino-Tibetan family.
+It is the native language of the largest ethnic group in Bhutan – the Ngalops which are dominant in Western Bhutan.
 Also, it is the native language of over 500,000 people in Bhutan.

-2. Dzongkha is native tongue to eight western districts of Bhutan (Phodrang, Punakha, Thimphu, Gasa, Paro, Haa, Dagana, and Chukha)
+2. Dzongkha is the native tongue of eight western districts of Bhutan (Phodrang, Punakha, Thimphu, Gasa, Paro, Haa, Dagana, and Chukha)

 3. Thonmi Sambhota is a founder of the Dzongkha language.
-He introduced the Devangiri script that has its roots in Indian script.
+He introduced the Devangiri script which has its roots in Indian script.

 5. It is a medium of instruction along with English in the schools of Bhutan.

-6. It is one of those languages that codified approximately a half-century ago.
+6. It is one of those languages that was codified approximately a half-century ago.

-7. It comprises thirty consonants that are also known as Selje Sumchu and four vowels.
+7. It comprises thirty consonants which are also known as Selje Sumchu, and four vowels.

 8. There is a giant difference between the spoken and written script of Dzongkha.